zKiwiko/Veritas-GUI/README.md

 After so, go back into CMD and type `pip show customtkinter` and copy that directory.
-In Auto-Py click the "Additional Files" drop down menu, and click "Add folder" and paste the directory into the search bar at the bottom.
+In Auto-Py click the "Additional Files" drop down menu, and click "Add folder" and paste the directory into the search bar at the bottom, then at the end of that directory add `/customtkinter` so it doesnt install every pip item you have into the output.

 Now click "CONVERT .PY TO .EXE" and wait.